 Gather up and collect every crucial document to help construct your pitch deck.
 Include essential things like your company's narrative, market opportunity, team information, financials, metrics, and beyond.

 You'll want to pull together everything—your financial statements, business plans, FAQs, liabilities, assets, etc.— to combine them in a cohesive, compelling pitch.
 Because there are many documents, make sure there is no contradicting information across them.
 There is little chance that any of these inconsistencies will be brought up in the meeting, but the meeting is only the relationship's beginning.
 If the investors like to progress, they'll likely ask for said material, and if they hit those inconsistencies without you in the room to explain the difference, it might cause some lousy impression.
-Of course, a small minor difference would not matter.
-Still, a significant difference, such as sizing the market differently, or many small differences, might cool the investor off into looking at other opportunities.
+Of course, a minor difference would not matter.
+Still, a significant difference, such as sizing the market differently, or many slight differences, might cool the investor off into looking at other opportunities.

 Practice Your Pitch Over and Over